Sweet Corn Sundal

 sautéing corn mixture.

-8. Switch off the heat and add grated fresh coconut.
+8. Turn off the heat and add 4 tablespoons of grated fresh coconut.
 Mix very well.

 grated fresh coconut added to sweet corn sundal.

-9. Serve Sweet Corn Sundal hot.
-If you want, you can garnish with some coriander leaves while serving.
+9. Serve Sweet Corn Sundal hot or warm.
+If you like, you can garnish with some coriander leaves while serving.

 sweet corn sundal served in a ceramic bowl with text layovers.

-In simple terms, ‘cooked pulses’ is what sundal is.
-Just like this Sweet Corn Sundal, a sundal recipe has many varieties and can be made from white or black chickpeas, horse gram, kidney beans, black eyed beans, green gram, Bengal gram, green peas, peanuts and the likes.
+Just like this Sweet Corn Sundal, any sundal recipe has many varieties and can be made from white or black chickpeas, horse gram, kidney beans, black eyed beans, green gram, Bengal gram, green peas, peanuts and the likes.

 A sundal recipe is also one of the simplest ways you can prepare an energy giving and wholesome dish within minutes.
 Because of the usual ingredients used in this particular dish, it has an impressive nutrition profile and is really beneficial for the health.